raspberrypilearning/coldsmoker/en/step_1.md

 The three main things you need your smoker to do are produce smoke, cool the smoke, and apply the smoke to the food.
 None of these things is especially difficult, and the hardest thing for many DIY smokers is just getting them all into a limited amount of space.
 In most cases, this is done best by splitting the three tasks up into three separate physical parts.

+The rough layout of our design is widely used for small-scale smokers.
+You have a firebox, which contains some smouldering wood that’s used to generate the smoke; there’s then some ducting that the smoke travels along, cooling as it goes.
+This duct deposits the smoke into a smoke chamber that holds whatever it is you want to smoke.

 ![smoker](images/smoker1.jpg)